The clever 3D video techniques disrupting social feeds

 The post has been liked 122,000 times and attracted over 18,000 comments.
 Its success lends itself to two things: new and exclusive video content that supports the main Christmas ad and secondly, the adoption of a clever 3D frame effect.

 We’re entering a new dimension in advertising.
 Social video ad spend is set to rocket this year.
-With Facebook predicting the end of the written word in 2021, social feeds are more crowded than ever.
+With Facebook predicting the end of the written word, social feeds are more crowded than ever.
 The web is full of distractions.
 And as attention spans falls, how do you get past the first 3-second view rate?

 In this blog post, we’ve identified the 3D effects commonly used in video: